Term vs. whole life insurance: Which is right for you?

 Accelerated death benefit | Yes | Yes |

-Every person is unique, and the decision to buy a whole vs. a term policy should be guided by your specific situation in life and the things that matter to you, including such things as:
+Every person is unique, and the decision to buy a whole vs. a term policy should be guided by your specific situation and the things that matter to you, including:

-What is the amount of your mortgage and other debts?
+The amount of your mortgage and other debts

-Are you setting up a trust as part of your will?
+If you will set up a trust as part of your will

-Do you want to leave part of your estate to charity?
+If you want to leave part of your estate to charity

-Do you have existing life insurance, perhaps through your employer?
+If you have existing life insurance, perhaps through your employer

 There may be a considerable cost difference between a term policy and a whole life policy at first, but remember: whole life premiums stay the same over time, and term coverage becomes increasingly more expensive with every renewal.
 When you consider all the benefits that a whole policy can provide over the course of your life – and the certainty of an eventual payout – you may feel it’s a better overall value, depending on your situation.